bflaven/book-defining-testing-strategy-agile-po-codeception/README.md

 ## Table of content

 ### I. Why is this book done?
     1 Why Now?
     2 Why CODECEPTION_ (CP)?
     3 Why WordPress (WP)?
     4 Caution
 ### II.
 How This book Is Structured?
-This book contains 3 big chapters.
+    This book contains 3 big chapters
     1 Pioneer or Basic Level
     2 Settler or Advanced Level
     3 Leader or Expert Level
 ### III.
 Who is this book for?
     Both as PO and Trainer
     1 Technology You Need to Understand
     2 What can you expect from the reading of this book ?
     3 Online Content
     4 Conventions Used in This Book
     5 Acknowledgments
 ### IV.
 The Importance of Testing
     Understand the importance of testing
 #### 1. Pioneer or Basic Level
     Quickest way to discover CP
     1.1 Using MAMP
     1.2 Custom address for WP in MAMP
     1.3 Installing a WP in MAMP
     1.4 Installing CodeCeption with the .phar file
     HEADS-UP: CodeCeption, WP & MAMP
     1.5 Frontoffice: Writting a first test for WP
     1.6 Backoffice: Writting a first test for WP Admin
     1.7 Extra explanations for Backoffice & Frontoffice.
     1.8 Conclusion for Pioneer or Basic Level

 #### 2. Settler or Advanced Level
     Move up to a higher level
     2.1 Install composer on your computer
-2.2 Naming convention for your testing strategy
-2.3 Food for thought : how to "map" an application
+    2.2 Naming convention for your testing strategy 2.3 Food for thought : how to "map" an application
     HEADS-UP: Naming Conventions
     2.4 Applying these principles to you testing strategy with CP
     2.5 O.O.P for NOOBs, the Class logic revealed
     2.6 Internalization: Languages & Tests.
     2.7 I test, you test, we test...
     2.8 Tests for WP Settings
     2.9 Tests for Posts
     2.10 Tests for Categories and Tags
     2.11 Test for image upload
     2.12 Test for WP plugin
     2.13 Test for WP theme
     2.14 Test for WP Custom Post Types and Custom Taxonomy
     2.15 Testing the impact of a plugin on the front
     2.16 Conclusion for Settler

 #### 3. Leader or Expert Level
     Integrating the best practices
     3.1 Using codeception distribution
     3.2 Using Suite in Distribution_1 (codeception-distrib-4)
     3.3 Using CP to make other testing: functional testing
     3.4 Using CP to make other testing: unit testing
     3.5 Using Gherkin and .features for acceptance testing
     3.6 Using pageObject Model for acceptance testing
     3.7 Using stepObject for acceptance testing
     3.8 Using dependency injection
     3.9 Using advanced annotation
     3.10 Using Docker
     3.11 How to automate your tests?

 #### 4. Conclusion
     Conclusion

 ### Resources
     Code avalaible

 ### Lexicon
     Some Definitions